ZAHA MOHAMMAD HADID, OBE, HFAIA

 demanding and difficult to deal with - and she suffered

-unfairly more than her male counterparts praised for the same behaviors.
+for this as her male counterparts were praised for the same behaviors.

 Hadid died of a heart attack in a

 Miami hospital where she was being treated for bronchitis.

 organizations around the world.
 In 2004, she was the first Arab woman to receive the

 Stirling Prize in 2010 and 2011.
 In 2012, she was created a

 Dame Commander of the Order of the British Empire and in